-This course introduces fundamental skills used throughout physical therapy practice and among practice settlings.
+PHYTH 710 Clinical Foundations in Physical Therapy (3 units) This course introduces fundamental skills used throughout physical therapy practice and among practice settings.
 Theoretical concepts of enablement/disablement, disease, and management of the patient/client in physical therapy will serve as the basis of the course, including an introduction to clinical reasoning strategies.
 Basic patient history, physical examination, and interventions will be introduced, including therapeutic exercise, functional mobility and gait, with an emphasis on patient and therapist safety.
 Introduction to patient/client management in an inpatient setting will be used to synthesize information over the course.
 A framework for documentation will be incorporated throughout the course.
+(1.5 hours lecture, 4.5 hours lab)

-PHYTH 711 PATIENT/CLIENT MANAGEMENT: MUSCULOSKELETAL I

-This course focuses on physical therapist patient/client management of simple musculoskeletal movement impairments and functional limitations in the lower extremities and lumbar spine in persons across the life span.
+PHYTH 711 Patient/Client Management: Musculoskeletal I (5 units) This course focuses on physical therapist patient/client management of simple musculoskeletal movement impairments and functional limitations in the lower extremities and lumbar spine in persons across the life span.
 Procedural interventions of lower extremity orthotics and taping will be included.
 Prerequisite: Successful completion of courses taken during term 1.
 (3 hours lecture, 6 hours lab)